pages-themes/minimal/pages/events/DMCM2020draft.md

 **Introductory talk: COVID-19 Disease Map at the EUvsVirus Hackathon - making the map work** *Anna Niarakis*

 **10:30 - 12:00 Breakout discussions**

+Proposed topics so far:

-1. Interoperability, common standards and practices for working together at a larger scale - lessons learned from the C19DM effort
+1. Interoperability, common standards and practices for working together at a larger scale - lessons learned from the C19DM effort.
-2. Disease Maps Community: the status, the past year and the roadmap
+2. Disease Maps Community: the status, the past year and the roadmap.
-3. How to do curation and integrate efforts of many groups: training materials, guidelines ([an example](https://doi.org/10.1093/database/bay036))
+3. How to do curation and integrate efforts of many groups: training materials, guidelines ([an example](https://doi.org/10.1093/database/bay036)).

+Please suggest topics for breakout discussions.
+With suggestions pleaase write to [dmcm-organisers@googlegroups.com](mailto:dmcm-organisers@googlegroups.com).

 *12.00-13.00 Lunch break*

 **13:00 - 14:00 Summary of discussions**